-At age 27, shortly after the 1984 Olympic Winter Games in Sarajevo, Yao took over a non-existent Chinese skating program and, henceforth, devoted his life to developing champions.
+At age 27, shortly after the 1984 Olympic Winter Games in Sarajevo, Yao took over a non-existent Chinese skating program and devoted his life to developing champions.
 His commitment earned China its reputation as one of the strongest pairs nations in the world.

 Yao, initially a singles skater, added pairs to his repertoire in 1968.
-In late 1979 — a decade later — he was paired with Luan Bo.
-Four months into their partnership the duo headed to Dortmund, Germany, the first Chinese skating team to compete at a World Championships.
+In late 1979 — a decade later — he was teamed up with Luan Bo.
+Four months into their partnership the duo headed to Dortmund, Germany, the first Chinese team to compete at a World Championships.

 With limited access to any form of foreign media, Bo and Yao had learned the elements by studying still photographs of other teams.

 The duo placed last in their international debut, a result that was repeated at the 1981 and 1982 Worlds and at the 1984 Olympic Winter Games.
 Each time they competed, their performances were met with derision from the partisan audiences.
 “All the people in the arena laughed at our performances,” Yao recalled.